YanWittmann/math-eval/doc/guide/md/basics/for.md

 # For loop

-Menter only knows 'for each' loops, not traditional indexed for loops, similar to python.
+Similar to Python, Menter does not know traditional indexed 'for' loops, only 'for each' loops.
-With each iteration, the variable is assigned the next value from the iterable.

 Syntax: